 Who pays: You, the customer - via reduced utility bills.

-Revenue potential: $200-$600/year for residential systems (depends on TOU rate spread and battery size).
+Revenue potential: a foundational baseline for residential systems (depends on TOU rate spread and battery size).

 Performance requirement: Simple scheduling.
 Most OEM firmware handles this natively.